This article, How Much Should I Spend on a Vacuum Sealer? (You Might Be Surprised), was last updated August, 2018.

 All The Advantages of a Chamber Sealer

-I talked about all of these already so I'll just reiterate them here:
+We talked about all of these already so we'll just summarize them here:

 - You can seal liquids

-- Bags are much, much cheaper than edge sealer bags
+- Bags are much cheaper than edge sealer bags

 - A chamber vac is built to last